Young Adult Books (13-17 years old)

-Christopher is a 15 year old boy with autism.
+Christopher is a 15-year-old boy who is on the autism spectrum.
 He knows all the countries of the world and their capitals and every prime number up to 7,057.
 He can relate well with animals.
 But he has no understanding of human emotions.
 Christopher decides to investigate the death of his neighbor’s dog and uncover the secrets in his neighbor.
-In addition to better understanding the heart and mind of a child with autism, this story paints a picture of an individual with a fresh, wholly different perspective on average events.
+In addition to better understanding the heart and mind of a child on the autism spectrum, this story paints a picture of an individual with a fresh, wholly different perspective on average events.

 By Louis Sachar